maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ## Baseline Model

-For my baseline model, I used a **Logistic Regression** classifier with balanced class weights to address the class imbalance in the target variable.
-The model was trained on seven features: `golddiffat15`, `killsat15`, `deathsat15`, `firstdragon`, `firstherald`, `firsttower`, and `gamelength`.
-The first four features are quantitative and were standardized using `StandardScaler` to ensure consistent scaling, particularly since game durations can vary significantly.
-The last three features are binary categorical variables that capture key in-game objectives, and they were one-hot encoded after imputing missing values with the most frequent category.
+For my baseline model, I used a **Logistic Regression classifier** with balanced class weights to account for the imbalance in the binary target variable `is_stomp`.
+The model was trained on **seven features**, categorized as follows:

-To improve upon this baseline, I plan to experiment with different types of models such as **Random Forests**, **Gradient Boosting**, and other **ensemble methods** to better capture non-linear relationships and improve overall predictive performance.
+- **Quantitative features (4)**:
+  - `golddiffat15`
+  - `killsat15`
+  - `deathsat15`
+  - `gamelength`
+  These are continuous numerical values that capture early-to-mid game combat statistics and game duration.

+- **Nominal categorical features (3)**:
+  - `firstdragon`
+  - `firstherald`
+  - `firsttower`
+  These are binary indicators representing whether the team secured key objectives.

+There were **no ordinal features** in this dataset.

+To prepare the data for modeling:
+- I applied **standard scaling** to the quantitative features using `StandardScaler`, to account for varying scales, especially due to different game lengths.
+- For categorical features, I used **most frequent imputation** followed by **one-hot encoding** to convert them into a numeric format suitable for the model.

+I trained the model on an 80/20 stratified train-test split and evaluated it using the **F1 score**, which is a better metric than accuracy for imbalanced classification problems.
+The **baseline model achieved an F1 score of 0.5303**.
+While the model shows some ability to predict “stomp” games, the relatively low F1 score suggests limited recall or precision.
+Therefore, I do **not consider this model to be strong**, but it provides a reasonable foundation to build upon.

+---

 ## Final Model

-In my final model, I used a **Random Forest Classifier** to improve upon the baseline logistic regression model.
-I kept the same set of seven features: `golddiffat15`, `killsat15`, `deathsat15`, `firstdragon`, `firstherald`, `firsttower`, and `gamelength`.
-These features were selected because they reflect both early and mid-game performance, as well as objective control, all of which are important indicators of whether a match is a “stomp.”
-The quantitative features were standardized using `StandardScaler`, and the categorical features were one-hot encoded after imputation.

-Compared to logistic regression, Random Forest offers the ability to model complex, non-linear relationships and interactions between features, making it a strong choice for capturing the dynamics of League of Legends matches.
-To ensure robustness, I used class-balanced weighting and left the default number of trees at 100, with a fixed random state to ensure reproducibility.

-After training the model on an 80/20 stratified split and evaluating it on the test set, my final model achieved an **F1 score of 0.9907**.
-This represents a substantial improvement over the baseline model’s F1 score of **0.5295**, indicating that the Random Forest classifier is highly effective at capturing the underlying patterns in the data.
-Both precision and recall are near perfect, suggesting that the model performs exceptionally well in identifying “stomp” games with very few false positives or false negatives.

-This performance demonstrates that switching to a more powerful model, even without adding new features or tuning hyperparameters extensively, can yield dramatic gains in predictive power.
+To improve upon the baseline, I engineered **two new quantitative features** based on domain knowledge from League of Legends:

+1. **`gold_per_min`**: Calculated as `golddiffat15 / gamelength`, this feature reflects how quickly a team accumulates a gold lead, regardless of game duration.
+This gives insight into tempo and efficiency.

+2. **`kda15`**: A smoothed kill-death ratio, defined as `(killsat15 + 1) / (deathsat15 + 1)`, which captures combat efficiency while avoiding division-by-zero errors.
+A higher `kda15` often corresponds to strong early-game dominance.

+These features were chosen not based on post-hoc performance, but because they reflect **meaningful, game-driven dynamics**: faster gold accumulation and better combat stats are both key indicators of a game being a "stomp."

+For the final model, I used a **Random Forest Classifier**, which is well-suited to capturing non-linear interactions between variables.
+I used a pipeline that applied:

+- **Standard scaling** for the original quantitative features (`golddiffat15`, `killsat15`, `deathsat15`)
+- **Quantile transformation** (to normalize skew) for the engineered features (`gold_per_min`, `kda15`) and `gamelength`
+- **One-hot encoding** for the categorical features (`firstdragon`, `firstherald`, `firsttower`) after imputing missing values

+### Hyperparameter Tuning

+To optimize the model, I used **GridSearchCV** with 5-fold cross-validation, testing combinations of:

+- `n_estimators`: [50, 100, 150]
+- `max_depth`: [5, 10, 20, None]

+The best hyperparameters found were:
+- `n_estimators = 50`
+- `max_depth = 10`

+### Final Model Performance

+Using these hyperparameters, the **final model achieved an F1 score of 0.9902** on the same test set as the baseline.
+This is a **dramatic improvement** over the baseline score of 0.5303, showing that thoughtful feature engineering and a more flexible model architecture significantly enhanced the predictive performance.